avijitliberty/cloud-native/content/cheatsheets/aws/lambda.md

          * Messages with the **same GroupID** will be processed **in-order**
          * The Lambda function scales to the number of active **message groups**

+## Lambda – Destinations

+* You can configure to send result to a destination
+* **Asynchronous** invocations - can define destinations for successful and failed event:

+  {{< figure src="images/uploads/lambda-destinations-1.PNG" class="alignright">}}

+  * Amazon SQS
+  * Amazon SNS
+  * AWS Lambda
+  * Amazon EventBridge bus
+  > Note: AWS recommends you use **Destinations** instead of **DLQ** now (but both can be used at the same time)

+{{< figure src="images/uploads/lambda-destinations-2.PNG" class="alignright">}}

+* Event Source mapping: for discarded event batches
+  * Amazon SQS
+  * Amazon SNS

+  > Note: you can send events to a **DLQ** directly from SQS

 ## Lifecycle of a Lambda function

-  1. When a function is first invoked, an execution context is launched and bootstrapped.
+  1. When a function is first invoked, an execution context is launched and **bootstrapped**.
 This execution context initializes any external dependencies of your lambda code, database connections, HTTP clients, SDK client etc. Once the context is bootstrapped, your function code executes.
-Then, Lambda freezes the execution context, expecting additional invocations.
-The execution context includes the /tmp directory
+Then, Lambda **freezes** the execution context, expecting additional invocations.
+The execution context includes the ```/tmp``` directory

-  2. If another invocation request for the function is made while the environment is in this state, that request goes through a warm start.
+  2. If another invocation request for the function is made while the environment is in this state, that request goes through a **warm** start.
 With a warm start, the available frozen container is thawed and immediately begins code execution without going through the bootstrap process.

   3. This thaw and freeze cycle continues as long as requests continue to come in consistently.
 But if the environment becomes idle for too long, the execution environment is recycled.

   4. A subsequent request starts the lifecycle over, requiring the environment to be launched and bootstrapped.
-This is a cold start.
+This is a **cold** start.

   {{< video library="true" src="Lambda-LifeCycle.mp4" controls="yes" >}}

-  > In 2019, AWS introduced **provisioned concurrency** to give the ability to keep a number of environments "warm" to prevent cold starts from impacting your function's performance.
+  > In 2019, AWS introduced **provisioned concurrency** to give the ability to keep a number of environments **warm** to prevent cold starts from impacting your function's performance.

 ## Lambda Concurrency and Throttling